evgdim/clean-code/presentation/index.md

 }
 ```

+### Throw errors, don't return them

-### Functions either return the value that they are mean to produce or throw an error
+* Functions either return the value that they are mean to produce or throw an error
-### void functions either complete successfully or throw an error
+* void functions either complete successfully or throw an error

-### Don't return NULL to "express" that something went wrong.
+* Don't return NULL to "express" that something went wrong.
+* Don't return a "message" to tell if the function has completed successfully or something went wrong.

 ```java
 Integer findPersonAge(...) {